2019 Ford Focus Sedan spy shots

 Car Tech

-A prototype for a redesigned Ford Focus Sedan has been spotted for the first time.
-Prototypes for the hatchback have been spotted for over a year.
+A prototype for a redesigned Ford Focus Sedan has been spotted again.
+It follows recent sightings of the new Focus' hatchback and wagon body styles.

 The new Focus will be launched in 2018, as a 2019 model, and this time around Ford will source the popular compact from a plant in China.